Liao-Xu/SDEvelo/docs/source/tutorials/simulation.rst

 Getting Started
 ---------------

 To follow along with this tutorial, ensure you have SDEvelo installed.
-If you haven't installed it yet, refer to the :doc:`Installation <installation>` section.

 .. note::
    It's recommended to use a virtual environment to manage dependencies and avoid conflicts.